What does freedom mean?

-Do you believe that you are you really free?
+Do you think that you are you really free?
 Real freedom does not mean just physical freedom.
-It also means mental and emotional freedom.
+It also means freedom from restless thinking, emotional attachment, and stress.

 What does freedom mean and how to gain and enjoy it?
 Being free means a lot of things.

-- Being free to do what you want and express your opinions without fear.
+- It means being free to do what you want and express your opinions without fear.

 - The ability to delegate responsibilities to other people, so you can have more time for yourself.